dwilliamsuk/fiio-k3-fix-pipewire/README.md

 This workaround fixes the auto power off "feature" by constantly playing null audio via `ffplay`.
 You will need `ffmpeg` installed.

+All credit to [Richard Kuhnt](https://github.com/r15ch13) for making these scripts.
+Very little adaptation was required from myself to get this working with pipewire.

 ## How it works